 Grab a cool snack (ice cream, frozen lemonade) in between meals.
 They’re a fun treat, and they keep me from feeling nauseous due to the heat.

 Slow your pace!
 Try not to rush too much from ride to ride; you’ll just make yourself hotter.

-And finally, if you suspect that someone in your party has a heat related illness, there is a first aid center in each park: one at the end of Main Street USA, next to the Baby Care Center, and one by the Guest Relations Lobby on Buena Vista Street. (detailed post about the First Aid Centers coming soon!)
+And finally, if you suspect that someone in your party has a heat related illness, there is a care center in each park: one at the end of Main Street USA, next to the Baby Care Center, and one by the Guest Relations Lobby on Buena Vista Street.